-- The table below discusses the proposed amendments to the existing Paraparaumu-Raumati Community Board standing orders to incorporate a revision to LGNZ's model standing orders.
+- The table below discusses the proposed amendments to the existing Paraparaumu Raumati Community Board standing orders adopted by the Raumati Community Board on 15 November 2022 to incorporate a revision to LGNZ's model standing orders.
 Revised draft standing orders are attached at Attachment 1.
-The current Paraparaumu-Raumati Community Board standing orders are attached at Attachment 2. - The draft changes proposed largely provide clarification in areas where there was previously some ambiguity.
+The current Paraparaumu Raumati Community Board standing orders adopted with an amendment to allow the Chairperson a coasting vote are attached at Attachment 2. - The draft changes proposed largely provide clarification in areas where there was previously some ambiguity.
 While it may appear a long list of changes, the majority of changes are minor in their effect and are simply a change to wording to provide clarity, improve practice or to better align with the underlying legislation.
-Where there has been a change in numbering, this is included to provide easy comparison to the current standing orders. - A number of standing orders are updated to refer to audio visual links.
-Currently technology is not available for all community board venues to support audio visual links or livestreaming of community board meetings.
-However, the reference to audio visual links is included in standing orders so that it can be drawn upon if needed (i.e. during a future Covid-19 lockdown). - 12 Standing order 13.3 provides that the board may delegate to the Chairperson the power to grant a leave of absence to board members.
-The advantage of the Chairperson being granted this power ensures that members do not have to request a leave of absence during a meeting and provides both privacy and security to board members who may not wish for their absence from their residence to be so widely known. - The current Paraparaumu-Raumati community board standing orders does not provide for the Chairperson to have a casting vote at standing order 19.3.
-This is specifically highlighted given the number of members is even and it is thus recommended that this be considered.
-The wording provided in the proposed standing orders recommends that it is provided for the Chairperson to have a casting vote in line with the Council Standing Orders.
+Where there has been a change in numbering, this is included to provide easy comparison to the current standing orders. - A number of standing orders are updated to refer to audiovisual links.
+Currently technology is not available for all community board venues to support audiovisual links or livestreaming of community board meetings.
+However, the reference to audiovisual links is included in standing orders so that it can be drawn upon if needed (i.e. during a future Covid-19 lockdown). - Standing order 13.3 provides that the board may delegate to the Chairperson the power to grant a leave of absence to board members.
+The advantage of the Chairperson being granted this power ensures that members do not have to request a leave of absence during a meeting and provides both privacy and security to board members who may not wish for their absence from their residence to be so widely known.